pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## State Synchronizers

-Pravega is a streaming storage primitive and can also coordinate processes in a distributed computing environment.
+Pravega is a streaming storage primitive and which can coordinate processes in a distributed computing environment.
 A **State Synchronizer** uses a Pravega stream to provide a synchronization mechanism for state shared between multiple processes running in a cluster and making it easier to build distributed applications.
 With state synchronizer, an application developer can use Pravega to read and make changes to shared state consistently and perform optimistic locking.

 ![State synchroner](img/state.synchronizer.png)